atbrew/atbrew.github.io/docs/cv.markdown

 - **Cross-Device Graph:** Our cross-device graph improved advertising attribution by replacing the marketing team’s user association model.
 This led to a 40% increase in attributed sales.
 We also integrated this system into Zalando’s A/B testing platform, reducing test noise by double digits for cookie-based tests.

-**Lead Applied Scientist**
+**Senior Applied Scientist**
-***IBM***
+*IBM*
 *Apr 2012 - Jan 2016*

-Lead Applied Scientist in the IBM SmartCloud division responsible for invention, optimization, and delivery of machine learning software to optimize and simplify IT Network monitoring.
-I was hired into a product group driving machine learning enabled Metrics Management and helped form a new team focused on machine learning based event analytics.
+I was the Lead Applied Scientist in IBM’s SmartCloud division, responsible for inventing, optimizing, and delivering machine learning software to enhance IT network monitoring.
+I was initially hired to drive machine learning-enabled metrics management and later helped form a new team focused on event analytics.

-Some notable achievements.
+Key accomplishments include:

-- **Event Analytics:** Part of a discovery team of two individual contributors that explored and built new event analytics capabilities, which successfully warded off immediate competitive pressure.
-Given clear market traction I helped grow a cross-functional team to 14 contributors covering the USA, UK, and Ireland with design, UX, engineering, and applied science.
-I prototyped, co-invented, co-developed concrete implementation of 16 patents around event analytics algorithms and technologies which when deployed enabled a 30% reduction of client workloads with a 10% reduction in Mean Time to Repair for the remaining workload.
+- **Event Analytics:** As part of a two-person discovery team, I co-developed new event analytics capabilities that helped protect IBM from immediate competitive threats.
+With market traction, I expanded the team to 14 contributors across the USA, UK, and Ireland.
+We covered design, UX, engineering, and applied science.
+I co-invented 16 patents in event analytics, reducing client workloads by 30% and decreasing Mean Time to Repair (MTTR) by 10%.

-- **Metrics Management:** I drove a software and analytics engineering redesign of the core of the metrics anomaly generation product.
-This redesign yielded a 1000X improvement in disk IO (3.5 GB writes per 5 minute interval reduced to 3.5 MB per interval) and a 40X speed up (5 minutes per interval reduced to 7 seconds) with a 2.5 X reduction in memory footprint (70GB reduced to 20GB).
-The redesign enabled "pluggable" independently testable machine learning extensions.
-This doubled the number of detection methods provided by the system (e.g., adding memory leak detectors) and reduced the false alerts raised by the system by 50%.
+- **Metrics Management:** I led a major redesign of the metrics anomaly generation product, improving disk I/O by 1000x (from 3.5 GB to 3.5 MB per 5-minute interval) and processing speed by 40x (from 5 minutes to 7 seconds per interval).
+The redesign also cut memory use by 2.5x (from 70 GB to 20 GB) and enabled independently testable machine learning extensions.
+This doubled the system's detection methods, added memory leak detectors, and cut false alerts by 50%.

 **Data Scientist / Software Engineer**
 ***Swrve***